Class: Sketchup::Selection

 #empty?Boolean

-The empty? method is used to determine if there are entities in the selection.
+The #empty? method is used to determine if there are drawing elements in the selection.

 Examples: